On the Closed-Form of Flow Matching: Generalization Does Not Arise from Target Stochasticity: Recalls on conditional flow matching

-then the law of $x(1)$ when $x_0\sim p_0$ is $\pdata$ (in which case we say that $u$ \emph{transports} $p_0$ to $\pdata$).
-For every value of $t$ between $0$ and $1$, the law of $x(t)$ defines a \emph{probability path}, denoted $p(\cdot |t)$ that progressively goes from $p_0$ to $p_{\mathrm{data}}$.
-If one knows $u$, new samples can then be generated by sampling $x_0$ from $p_0$, solving the ordinary differential equation, and using $x(1)$ as the generated point.
+\looseness-1 then the law of $x(1)$ when $x_0\sim p_0$ is $\pdata$: one says that $u$ \emph{transports} $p_0$ to $\pdata$.
+For every value of $t$ between $0$ and $1$, the law of $x(t)$ defines a \emph{probability path}, denoted $p(\cdot |t)$ that progressively transforms $p_0$ to $p_{\mathrm{data}}$.
+If one knows the velocity field $u$, new samples can then be generated by sampling $x_0$ from $p_0$, solving the ordinary differential equation, and using $x(1)$ as the generated point.